wilkelab/cowplot/cran-comments.md

 ## Test environments
 * local OS X install x86_64-apple-darwin13.4.0 (64-bit), R 3.1.2
+* win-builder (via devtools::build_win())

-I didn't test this on the latest development version of R, which I don't currently have installed.
-However, this package uses only very simple and straightforward R code, so I expect it to work on any recent version of R.
+This package uses only very simple and straightforward R code, so I expect it to work on any recent version of R.

 ## R CMD check results
 There were no ERRORs or WARNINGs.